Design Basics for HDI and the HDI PCB Manufacturing Process

 Always check with your board house to determine their fabrication methods for HDI PCB manufacturing.
 You’ll need to determine the limits of their fabrication methods as this will influence the feature sizes you can place in your layout.
 The ball pitch on BGA components will determine the via size you need to use, which then determines the HDI manufacturing process required to create the board.
 A central feature of your HDI PCB is microvias, which need to be precisely designed to accommodate routing between layers.

-There are a number of steps involved in the typical PCB manufacturing process, but HDI PCB manufacturing uses some particular steps that are not used in other boards.
-These steps involve formation of traces and vias in each layer.
-This consists of the following steps:
+There are a number of steps involved in the typical PCB manufacturing process, but HDI PCB manufacturing uses some particular steps that may not used in other boards.
+The HDI design process starts like many other processes, where the

 - Photoresist deposition and exposure: This is used to define areas to be etched, which will leave behind a pattern of conductors on the laminate.